Santiago De Los Caballeros Santiago Province, Dominican Republic Travel Guide

 Jardín Botánico de Santiago is an extensive botanical garden having different plant collections, walking paths, a serene lake, and a children's area.

 Wildlife encounters are limited within Santiago.
 The Botanical Garden may host various bird species.
-For more significant wildlife viewing, one would need to venture outside the city to state parks or protected areas elsewhere in the Dominican Republic nation.
+For more significant wildlife viewing, one would need to venture outside the city in order to state parks or protected areas elsewhere in the Dominican Republic nation.

 Discover Santiago’s lesser-known treasures for a more unique experience.